bjornmeansbear/lectureScripts/ASustainableDesigner.md

 ## Quick Background

-In my nearly twenty year role as graphic designer I've designed books, record sleeves, magazines, logos, websites, exhibition graphics, and built digital tools.
+In my twenty year role as graphic designer I've designed books, record sleeves, magazines, logos, websites, exhibition graphics, and built digital tools.
 Regardless of final forms, or if its client-based or self-initiated, I treat all design projects as opportunities for intellectual inquiry and self-expression.

 I'm going to walk us through a few case-studies dealing with sustainability and its principles: constraint, aesthetics, vernacular, reuse, interconnection … and more broadly today I'll discuss "what Sustainable Aesthetics might look like." …